Masada: Modern tourism

 Hikers frequently start an hour before sunrise, when the park opens, to avoid the mid-day heat, which can exceed 43 C in the summer.
 In fact, the hiking paths are often closed during the day in the summer because of the heat.
 Visitors are encouraged to bring drinking water for the hike up, as water is available only at the top.

 Alternatively, for a higher fee, visitors can take a cable car (the Masada cableway, opens at 8 am) to the top of the mesa.

 A visitors' center and the museum are at the base of the cable car.

 A light-and-sound show is presented on some summer nights on the western side of the mountain (access by car from the Arad road or by foot, down the mountain via the Roman Ramp path).

-In May 2015, 20-year old American tourist Briana McHam fell 25 feet on Masada's Snake Path, after she became separated from her Florida State University tour group and went off the marked trail.
-Following an hour and a half search, Magen David Adom personnel found her unresponsive and suffering from dehydration.
-After failed attempts to resuscitate, she was declared dead at the scene.